 I’ve always wanted a cute pet.
 Wait till my dad sees this post.
 All my life(19 yrs to be precise), we’ve been nagging my mom to get a dog.
 Now if we tell her we want a polar bear, she’ll probably throw us out!! 😉

 Life as a Mumbai University engineering student is getting tough.
 The days are spent in attending endless hours of mind crunching but mostly boring lectures and the nights are spend in jotting down numerous assignments mindlessly.
 Do I get time to study?
 Probably just a couple of minutes every day.
 Do I get time for blogging?
 Heck, not at all!

-So at times when I don’t get the time to come up with something creative, I would like to share some of the good posts I’ve come across in the recent past.
+If you are looking for the best camera for wildlife photography, I have a few suggestions.
+At times when I don’t get the time to come up with something creative, I would like to share some of the good posts I’ve come across in the recent past.
 They may be from blogs I regularly read, pages that I’ve stumbled across or even pages that some of this blog’s readers have suggested.

 This page that I stumbled across deserves a special mention.
 Absolutely stunning wildlife photos!
 Here’s a sneak peek at some of these beauties.
 The entire collection can be viewed at http://www.younggalleryphoto.com/photography/brandt/brandt.html They are up for sale.
 So you could even buy them.
 Every pic is worth a photo frame on your wall!

 I’d like to keep this post short n sweet.
 Err actually not sweet at all.
 I’ll just let these pics do the talking.

 1) Sign the NDTV petition.
 Head to NDTV and drop in your name and Email address